pas/gameboy-tetris-tracker/README.md

 This project came to light during a conversation with Tolstoj.
 Many ideas where either directly provided by Tolstoj or are derivates of those ideas.
 All tile images where provided by him!
 Thanks a lot!

+Currentlyy everything done in is project is free to use but no guarantees given for anything.

 ## Preconditions
 You'll need to have tesseract installed.